KoSik-prog/x52pro_plugin_v1.0/README.md

 Your X52's LEDs will run dynamically with this plugin.

 There are two modes:
-- if the airplane is equipped with a retractable landing gear -> toggle switch 2 represents the landing gear state
+- if the airplane is equipped with a retractable landing gear -> green labels
-- if the airplane is not equipped with a retractable landing gear -> toggle switch represents taxi lights
+- if the airplane is not equipped with a retractable landing gear -> blue labels

 Have fun!!!